 It also promotes the integration of traditional education with engaged learning and the spirit of entrepreneurship that pervades the ITWS industry.
 The program is designed especially for students with interests outside the technical world, but nevertheless requires substantial technical talents and skills.

-Rensselaer’s Master of Science in Information Technology balances the study of management strategies and technology leadership with advanced course work in an IT concentration.
-Students complete a suite of Core and Capstone courses and also select three to five additional courses to complete their Concentrations.
+Rensselaer’s Master of Science in Information Technology balances the study of management strategies and technology leadership with advanced course work in an IT Focus Track.
+Students complete a suite of Core and Capstone courses and also select three to five additional courses to complete their Focus Tracks.
 Both a professional and research track are offered for the M.S. in IT degree.

-Twelve concentrations are currently available at Rensselaer’s Troy campus: Data Science and Analytics, Information Dominance, Cognitive Computing, Web Science, Networking, Management Information Systems, Software Design, Financial Engineering, Database and Intelligent Systems, Information Systems Engineering, Human-Computer Interaction, and Information Security.
+Twelve Focus Tracks are currently available at Rensselaer’s Troy campus: Data Science and Analytics, Information Dominance, Cognitive Computing, Web Science, Networking, Management Information Systems, Software Design and Engineering, Financial Engineering, Database and Intelligent Systems, Information Systems Engineering, Human-Computer Interaction, and Information Security.

 Programs are individually tailored to accommodate students with a variety of entering backgrounds and career goals.
-Most students complete the program in three semesters and have the option to select two concentrations for a total of 12 courses, four courses each semester.
+Most students complete the program in three semesters and have the option to select two Focus Tracks for a total of 12 courses, four courses each semester.
 These students will generally complete a significant salaried internship/co-op over the summer/summer-fall.
 Students can also choose to complete the program in two semesters.
-They will select one concentration and need to complete a total of 10 classes, five classes per semester.
+They will select one Focus Track and need to complete a total of 10 classes, five classes per semester.